naaive/orange/README.md

 [![Linux Support](https://img.shields.io/badge/linux-1793D1?style=flat&logo=linux&logoColor=white)](https://github.com/naaive/orange/releases)
 </div>

----

 # What is orange?

 ![Demo](screenshot/orange.gif)

 Orange is an easy to use file search software.
 It's based on GraalVM, Tauri, and running Orange on Windows, MacOS, or Linux gives you a consistent experience.
-Some of its features are summarized as follows:
+Its features are summarized as follows:

 - Near real-time search